cloudfoundry/loggregator-release/docs/metric_descriptions.md

 ## Metrics emitted by the Loggregator subsystem

-As of Loggregator 82 Metrics are now documented inline.
-Here are some suggested searches for metrics.
+As of Loggregator 82 Metrics are now documented inline with specifics about what the metric represents.
+Here are some searches that you can use to get a summary of all metrics.

 [`metrics-documentation-v1`](https://github.com/cloudfoundry/loggregator/search?utf8=%E2%9C%93&q=metric-documentation-v1&type=Code) - These are all metrics related to Dropsonde envelopes.